UPPMAX/R-python-julia-matlab-HPC/docs/julia/interactiveJulia.rst

           The sum of the two numbers is: 7 b-an01 [~]$

-      As you can see, it is possible, but it will not show any interaction it otherwise would have.
-This is how it would look on the login node:
+      Without the srun commadn, Julia won't understand that it can use several cores.
+Therefor the program is run only once.

       .. code-block:: sh

-                  b-an01 [~]$ python add2.py
+                  b-an01 [~]$ julia serial-sum.jl 3 4
-                  Enter the first number: 2
-                  Enter the second number: 3
-                  The sum of 2 and 3 is 5
+                  The sum of the two numbers is: 7

 **Running julia REPL (UPPMAX)**